-We have agreed to indemnify the underwriters and their affiliates, selling agents, and controlling persons against certain liabilities, including liabilities under the Securities Act.
+We and the selling shareholder have agreed to indemnify the underwriters and their affiliates, selling agents, and controlling persons against certain liabilities, including liabilities under the Securities Act.
 If we are unable to provide this indemnification, we will contribute to the payments the underwriters and their affiliates, selling agents, and controlling persons may be required to make in respect of those liabilities.

-Price Stabilization, Short Positions and Penalty Bids
+Price Stabilization.
+Short Positions and Penalty Bids